 His career started in 1953 when he was 17 years old, when he submitted a boxing novel, Shōri no kage ni, to a shonen magazine.
 He would continue publishing novels and stories until the late sixties - however, his popularity would explode after writing sports manga in The '60s, most notoriously the enormously successful baseball manga Kyojin no Hoshi — it started his most successful era, where he managed to write simultaneously many classics for different publishers, like Tomorrow's Joe, Tiger Mask, Yūyake Banchō, Judo Icchokusen, Giant Typhoon, Kick no Oni, Niji o Yobu Ken or Akaichi no Eleven...
 And that's not even half of them.

 The '70s would be the decade where karate-themed works would dominate his input, most notoriously the incredibly successful manga Karate Baka Ichidai, written with the consent of Kyokushin Karate founder Masutatsu Oyama, the series' protagonist and a personal friend of Kajiwara.
 However, disputes between Oyama and Kajiwara about issues like the manga's new protagonists or film adaptation income would gravely strain their relationship for life.
-It's also on this decade when Kajiwara would ultimately capitalize on his fame and contacts with wrestlers and martial artists to work as a match fixer, like in New Japan Pro-Wrestling's famous "style vs style" matches note .
-These would culminate on 1980's Antonio Inoki vs. Willie Williams match, considered in Japan by some to be the most important professional wrestling match of all time and one of their predecessors to Mixed Martial Arts.
+It's also on this decade when Kajiwara would ultimately capitalize on his fame and contacts with wrestlers and martial artists to work as a match promoter, like in New Japan Pro-Wrestling's famous "style vs style" matches note .
+These would culminate on 1980's Antonio Inoki vs. Willie Williams match, which Kajiwara heavily pushed in his manga Shikakui Jungle as the climatic real-life showdown between his two specialities, Professional Wrestling against Karate — nowadays, despite its surrounding controversynote , it's considered in Japan to be one of the most important professional wrestling matches of all time and one of their predecessors to Mixed Martial Arts.

 Kajiwara's focus also expanded to cinema, as he went to be an independent film producer after seeing the success of many of his manga's live-action adaptations, like Bodyguard Kiba, Ai to Makoto or Karate Baka Ichidai: his films were mainly low-budget but highly successful karate/martial arts documentaries, and to a lesser extent, dramas written by himself.